LeBron James Slams Idea Of NBA One-And-Done Play-In Tourney For Playoffs: It’s ‘Wack’ And ‘Corny’

 LeBron James Comments One-and-Done Play-In Tourney

 “No, no, no,” James said Wednesday.
 “That’s wack.
 That’s wack.
 Why?
-You got to earn your spot to be in the postseason.
 No consolation for finishing last.
 That’s corny.
 That’s corny.
 That’s wack.
 To play for what?
 What are they playing for?”

 The one-and-done rule is a provision of the NBA’s 2005 Collective Bargaining Agreement that required all potential league draftees to be at least 19 years old and at least one year out of high school.